 Benign Prostatic Hyperplasia: First Cause in Men

-Benign prostatic hyperplasia (BPH) affects approximately 50% of men in their 60s, with the prevalence increasing to up to 90% of men in their 80s.
-This natural increase in prostate volume is not cancerous, hence the term "benign."
+Benign prostatic hyperplasia (BPH) affects approximately 50% of men in their 60s, with prevalence rising to nearly 90% by their 80s.
+This natural increase in prostate volume is not cancerous — hence the word "benign."
 The gland surrounding the urethra gradually enlarges and compresses the urinary canal, creating an obstacle to normal urine flow.

-This compression generates two types of symptoms.
-First, difficulty urinating: the stream becomes weak and hesitant, waiting is required before urine flows, and the sensation of incomplete emptying persists.
-Then, the bladder struggling against this obstacle develops hyperactivity: frequent and urgent needs, multiple nighttime awakenings, and sometimes urgent leaks.
-In advanced cases, the overfull bladder can overflow, creating overflow incontinence.
+That compression produces two types of symptoms.
+First, difficulty urinating: the stream becomes weak and hesitant, there's often a delay before urine flows, and a sensation of incomplete emptying lingers.
+Then, the bladder — struggling against this obstacle — develops overactivity: frequent and urgent needs, multiple nighttime awakenings, and sometimes urgent leaks.
+In advanced cases, an overfull bladder can overflow, resulting in what clinicians call overflow incontinence.

 Prostate Cancer and Its Treatments

-Contrary to popular belief, prostate cancer itself rarely causes incontinence.
-It's mainly its treatment, particularly total prostatectomy, that can cause leaks.
-According to clinical studies, the incidence of persistent incontinence beyond 6 months varies, with 3 to 5% of patients experiencing severe permanent incontinence.
+Contrary to popular belief, prostate cancer itself rarely causes incontinence directly.
+It's mainly the treatment — particularly radical prostatectomy — that can lead to leaks.
+Clinical studies show that persistent incontinence beyond six months affects roughly 3 to 5% of patients in severe, permanent form.

-During prostate removal, the urethral sphincter can be weakened or injured, temporarily or permanently compromising urinary control.
-Radiotherapy, another prostate cancer treatment, can also irritate the bladder and cause inflammatory leaks.
-These side effects, though constraining, are the price to pay for effectively treating cancer.
-Specific solutions exist to support this difficult period.
+During prostate removal, the urethral sphincter can be weakened or injured, temporarily or permanently affecting urinary control.
+Radiation therapy, another common approach, can irritate the bladder and trigger inflammatory leaks.
+These side effects, while challenging, are often the trade-off for effective cancer treatment.
+Targeted support solutions exist for every stage of recovery.

 Prostatitis: Painful Inflammation

-Prostatitis, prostate inflammation, can be acute or chronic.
-The acute form, generally bacterial, manifests suddenly with fever, intense pain, and major urinary difficulties.
-Leaks are often associated with burning urination and general malaise.
+Prostatitis — inflammation of the prostate — can be acute or chronic.
+The acute form is usually bacterial and comes on suddenly with fever, intense pelvic pain, and significant urinary difficulty.
+Leaks frequently accompany burning urination and a general feeling of illness.

-Chronic prostatitis, more insidious, causes persistent pelvic pain and fluctuating urinary disorders.
-It rather affects young men, between 30 and 50 years, unlike BPH which concerns seniors.
-Appropriate antibiotic treatment generally resolves incontinence associated with acute prostatitis.
+Chronic prostatitis is more insidious, causing persistent pelvic discomfort and fluctuating urinary symptoms.
+It tends to affect younger men between 30 and 50, unlike BPH, which primarily concerns older adults.
+Appropriate antibiotic therapy generally resolves the incontinence tied to acute bacterial prostatitis.

-The prostate is involved in about 60% of male incontinence cases, but it's rarely serious and often treatable with appropriate medical or surgical approaches.
+Prostate conditions are involved in roughly 60% of male incontinence cases — but the condition is rarely life-threatening and is often highly treatable through medical or surgical approaches.

 Neurological Diseases Affecting Bladder Control